What is ERA?

 What if the article is not in the main section of the journal?

 Articles in the 'main' section of a refereed journal are assumed to be refereed.
-Articles in sections such as 'Letters', 'Correspondence', 'Brief Reports' may not have been refereed and may not be eligible for HERDC and ERA.
+Articles in sections such as 'Letters', 'Correspondence', 'Brief Reports' may not have been refereed and may not be eligible for ERA.
 Email Publications Collection for advice.

 Was the conference, workshp or seminar of national or international importance?